ruplume/newsfy/README.md

   - When you select an article (using the up and down arrows and the enter key) you will either be taken straight to **w3m** or your **web browser** (like firefox or chromium).

  ### Installation
+> Clone this repo where you want
+>
 > Run the command: ```makepkg```
 >
 > Then run `sudo pacman -U newsfy-git-debug-r8.9031e02-1-x86_64.pkg.tar.zst`